Epic Rail Odyssey

 Epic Rail Odyssey is the ultimate rail adventure that stretches 12,589km, across the face of the earth.
 Always designed as more than a rail journey, it passes through vast steppes, deserts, mountain ranges and rich fertile valleys.
 Spanning a quarter of the earth’s land surface, this glorious journey traverses seven diverse countries.

-We begin in Moscow where we delve into corners of the great city that are not normally visited by tourists.
-In particular we go to Star City, a militarily secure area where Yuri Gagarin trained for his first flight into space.
-We also take a tour of Stalin’s bunker, a nuclear stronghold and nerve centre during the Cold War.
+We begin in Moscow where we delve into corners of the great city that are not normally visited by tourists: in particular, Stalin’s bunker – a nuclear stronghold and nerve centre during the Cold War.
 Leaving Moscow on the first of our wonderful train journeys, we cross the Ural Mountains to the Aral Sea, a remote and little visited place where the hulks of rusting ships lie stranded in what is now a massive salt pan.
 From here we cross the endless Kazakh Steppes to the beautiful city of Almaty.
 Lying in the shadows of the formidable Tian Shan Mountains, Almaty is our boarding point for the train that will straddle these ranges and enter remote western China, heartland of the Uighur people.
 From here we take the newest bullet train in the country which will complete the 1,776km journey to Lanzhou in just 11 hours!
-We then turn south and head for the wonderful city of Kunming, before entering Vietnam and its capital Hanoi.
+We then fly south to the wonderful city of Kunming, before entering Vietnam and its capital Hanoi.
 Another great train journey on the Reunification Express will then take us the complete length of Vietnam’s shoreline to Ho Chi Minh City.
 After an exhilarating three-night stay in the frenetic metropolis we travel by road to Phnom Penh, where after an overnight stay, we continue by road to Siem Reap and the ‘8th wonder of the world, Angkor Wat.
 From here we head to Thailand, and, after a stop in Bangkok, complete the final leg of the journey by rail, from north to south along the Malay Peninsula.
 Epic Rail Odyssey is, without doubt, Travel Directors’ most thrilling undertaking so far!

 Tour Fitness Level: Active